 Excessively yawning cats

-If your cat yawns a little too much for your comfort, be attentive to other telling hints of the state of her mouth.
-Cats suffering from mouth problems, apart from yawning a lot, often pound their teeth together, drool too much and exhibit markedly unpleasant breath.
+If your cat yawns a little too much for your comfort, be on the lookout for other telltale hints regarding the state of her mouth.
+Cats suffering from mouth problems, apart from yawning a lot, often pound their teeth together, drool too much, and exhibit markedly unpleasant breath.
 It also may not be easy for them to swallow their food during meals.
 If your cat seems to react unusually to eating, take note, as it is definitely time to call the veterinarian for an appointment.